Paver Walkway Cost in Michigan (2026 Guide)

 2. Climate & Base Preparation

 Michigan’s freeze-thaw cycles demand proper excavation and drainage.
 Skipping this step can lead to shifting or cracked pavers.
+A walkway built for our climate needs 6–8 inches of excavation, a compacted gravel base, a leveled sand setting bed, edge restraints, and a slight slope so water drains away from your home.

 4. Design Features